All Things Possible

 Hourly Respite

-ATPC3 provides hourly respite for parents, caregivers, or guardians who have appointments that they need to attend by themselves.
-The program is held at our house.
+ATPC3 provides hourly respite for parents, guardians, or caregivers who have appointments that they need to attend by alone.

 2